 - All will be good and you will sign the waiver.

-- There maybe issues you would like the seller to remedy.
+- There might be issues you would like the seller to fix.

-- You will ask for an abatement which has a few variables to consider and I will walk you through all of them at that time.
+- You will ask for money back which has a few variables to consider and we will walk you through all of them at that time.

-- There is an issue that you are uncomfortable with and would not like to move forward with the sale, in which case the deposit will be retuned to you.
+- There is an issue that you are unwilling to accept and are unwillingt to move forward with the sale, in which case the deposit will be retuned to you in full.